godscreator/UDPTransfer/README.md

 # UDPTransfer

-to run with two client in windows run procom.bat
+to run with two client in windows run UDPTransfer.bat